 Our therapists had to undergo specific specialised training to conduct this intervention.
 Specialised equipment only utilised by DMI practitioners is used throughout sessions.

+For more information, click here to download a copy of our brochure.
 For further questions please do reach out to our team.

 Making an appointment at KidsFirst Clinic

 - A therapist will give you a call to discuss your concerns

 - We will arrange an initial consultation/ assessment at a time of your convenience